-As at 10 March 2023, being the latest practicable date prior to publication of this Annual Report, the Directors and the Executive Team members had beneficial interests in 961,179 Haleon ordinary shares (including ordinary shares held indirectly through Haleon ADSs), representing 0.01% of that class.
-These shareholdings indicate all Directors' or Executive Team members' beneficial interests and those held by their spouses and other connected persons.
-As at 10 March 2023, no Director or Executive Team member held more than 1% of the total issued share capital or have a beneficial interest in the shares of any subsidiary.
+As at 10 March 2023, being the latest practicable date prior This Annual Report and Form 20-F does not include a report to publication of this Annual Report, the Directors and the of management's assessment regarding internal control over Executive Team members had beneficial interests in 961,179 financial reporting or an attestation report of the company's Haleon ordinary shares (including ordinary shares held registered public accounting firm due to a transition period indirectly through Haleon ADSs), representing 0.01% of that class established by rules of the SEC for newly public companies.
+These shareholdings indicate all Directors' or Executive Team members' beneficial interests and those held by their spouses Property, plant and equipment and other connected persons.
+As at 10 March 2023, no Director The Group has interests in properties in numerous countries. or Executive Team member held more than 1% of the total issued share capital or have a beneficial interest in the shares of any subsidiary.